barc/backbone.giraffe/src/docs/routersAndAppEvents.md

 ## The App

-**Giraffe.App** is a **Giraffe.View** that encapsulates an app and its routes.
+__Giraffe.App__ is a __Giraffe.View__ that encapsulates an app and its routes.
 In this example, clicking some links will change the window location hash.
-The **Giraffe.Router** responds to this hash change and triggers an event on the app which shows a child view with a specific name.
+The __Giraffe.Router__ responds to this hash change and triggers an event on the app which shows a child view with a specific name.

 ```js
 App = Giraffe.App.extend({
   template: '#app-template',
 ```

-The `routes` option maps url routes to `appEvents`, and as a result of defining `routes` on the app, it will automatically create an instance of **Giraffe.Router** at `app.router`. **Giraffe.Router** is dependent on **Giraffe.App** because it uses `appEvents` to communicate with your objects.
+The `routes` property maps url routes to `appEvents`, and as a result of defining `routes` on the app, it will automatically create an instance of __Giraffe.Router__ at `app.router`. __Giraffe.Router__ is dependent on __Giraffe.App__ because it uses `appEvents` to communicate with your objects.

 ```js
   routes: {